The Petroglyphs on Ometepe

 images of animals.
 On the east coast of the Maderas cave paintings can be seen in Tichana, and more petroglyphs in Corazal.

-Among the most important archeological sites are Tagüizapa and San Silvestre where four large stone idols have been found
+Among the most important archeological sites are Tagüizapa and San Silvestre near Altagracia where four large stone idols have been found

 and many more may be buried in the ground.

-In Altagracia the museum shows some nice sculptures and petroglyphs.
-More statues are found on the
+The museum in Altagracia shows some nice sculptures and petroglyphs.
+Some more big statues are found on the

 This stone was used by the natives for human sacrifices.

-Many stone idols and petroglyphs have been carried away from Ometepe and are found in places like the Palacio Nacional and the museum in Managua, as well as in many other parts of the world.
+Many stone idols and petroglyphs have been carried away from Ometepe and are now in places like the museum in Managua, the Palacio Nacional de Nicaragua and farther away, in private collections and museums all over the world.